Common preperiodic points for quadratic polynomials: archimedean estimates

 \section{archimedean estimates}

 In this section, we will carry out some archimedean estimates needed for the proofs of our main theorems.
 We work with $c\in \C $ and the Euclidean norm $|\cdot|$.
-We let $\lambda_c(z)$ denote the escape-rate function of $f_c(z) =z^2+c$ and let $\mu_{c}$ denote the corresponding equilibrium measure supported on the Julia set $J_c$.
+We let $\lambda_c(z)$ denote the escape-rate function of $f_c(z) =z^2+c$, defined by

+where $\log^+ = \max\{\log, 0\}$, and let $\mu_{c}$ denote the corresponding equilibrium measure supported on the Julia set $J_c$.
 Where possible, we provide explicit constants in our estimates, even if they are not optimal.